Ramdhura: The place

 It is situated at an elevation of 5000 ft and at a distance of around 15 kilometers from Delo.
 The village is situated at a moderate height, and forests of pine and other hilly trees offer absolute tranquility.

-Ramdhura has a fabulous panoramic view.
-A mesmerizing sunrise with its changing colours over Mt.
-Kanchenjunga is the main attraction.
-But the Teesta River, flowing beneath a majestic green valley, the pine forests, the Cinchona Plantation and flocks of colourful birds and butterflies also attract tourists.
+Ramdhura has a panoramic view.
+A sunrise with its changing colours over Mt.
+Kanchenjunga is an attraction.
+The Teesta River, flowing beneath a green valley, the pine forests, the Cinchona Plantation and flocks of colourful birds and butterflies also attract tourists.
 From Ramdhura, tourists can visit the nearby tourist interest points of Kalimpong, Pedong and Algarah like Durpin dara, Delo hill, Pedong Monastery.
 Icche Gaon, Sillery Gaon and its surroundings area like Ramitey Dara, Damsang Fort and Tinchuley view point are also interesting places.

 Ramdhura has a very moderate weather and can be visited throughout the year but to get a clear view of Mount Kanchenjunga, it is better to avoid the monsoon.